Letztes Update: 22. September 2025

 Antwort der Redaktion

-Reverse engineering is the process of deconstructing a product or system to understand its components and workings.
-This technique is widely used in the tech industry to analyze software, hardware, and various other technologies.
-By breaking down complex systems, you can gain insights into how they function, which can be invaluable for several reasons.
+Reverse engineering is the process of deconstructing a product or system to understand its components and functionality.
+This technique is widely used in the tech industry to analyze how a product works, identify its components, and discover how it was made.
+By breaking down complex systems, you can gain insights into their design and operation.

 Last updated 3 mins ago